giuseppemauro99/SimpleSystemMonitoring/README.md

 # Simple System Monitoring

+This repo is running on my raspberry pi 4 for monitoring the entire system (memory, cpu, disk usage, ecc...)

+## Usage

 start the server (prometheus + grafana): ```docker-compose up -d --build```

 start the client to register the information (installa package in venv):